fischerpowell/asset-manager/README.md

 ### 3. Test the App
 &ensp; a.
 Run app.py
-&ensp; a.
+&ensp; b.
 Login with username: "admin" and password: "admin".
 &emsp; By default, authentication mode is in "setup".
 A normal user can be tested with username: "user" and password "password".

 ### 4. Configure LDAP and Flask